Dehydrating Strawberries

 Drying Food Outside

-How to store dehydrated strawberries?
+How do you store dehydrated strawberries?

 Can I Dehydrate these in my Oven?